 A preview of the Malibu Food & Wine Festival

-Chef Marcel Vignernon and Lauren Rae Levy with the Malibu Food & Wine Festival offer a sampling of what to expect at the upcoming event.
+Chef Marcel Vigneron and Lauren Rae Levy with the Malibu Food & Wine Festival offer a sampling of what to expect at the upcoming event.

 View CBS News In